sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 - **Color Reference and LUTs.** VFX pulls should include:
  1. A color ‘recipe’ to achieve dailies color (i.e. CDL + LUT, working color space). <br> This LUT can be made in Resolve (the LUT's working/processing space will be ACEScct or ACEScc based on the Project Settings), and will include all enabled grades, both in the timeline and the clips, so it will combine the Look Transform with your shot grade into a single LUT.
 This can be used as the *Shot LUT* for dailies contained in the OCIO config.
  1. A reference frame for checking color against existing dailies.

- 1. Editorial should provide proxy media format requirements for VFX proxy media that is to be delivered by VFX for inclusion in the offline project.
-This again involves writing out the clip with the look baked-in.
+- **VFX Delivery**

+VFX can deliver two types of files: proxy media to editorial for inclusion in the offline edit, and the hi res EXR files to DI for final grading.
+Editorial should provide proxy media format requirements to VFX, as in the Dailies process above the ACES tranform is baked into the proxy media ensuring continuity with the shots surrounding the VFX shot.

+The EXR files are returned in the same exchange format they were recieved: ACES2066-1 AP0.
+DI will injest this into their ACES compatible color grading software (Resolve, Baselight, etc.) and converted to ACEScct (or less componly ACEScc) to do the final grade in ACES log space.

 [Back to main](../StdX_ACES)